Dynamic Regret of Strongly Adaptive Methods: Related Work

-\end{definition} It is easy to verify that the meta-algorithms of \citet{Adaptive:Hazan} are strongly adaptive for exponentially concave functions,\footnote{That is because (i) $\SAReg(T,\tau) \leq \WAReg(T)$, and (ii) there is a $\poly(\log T)$ factor in the definition of strong adaptivity. } but not for convex functions.
+\end{defit} It is easy to verify that the meta-algorithms of \citet{Adaptive:Hazan} are strongly adaptive for exponentially concave functions,\footnote{That is because (i) $\SAReg(T,\tau) \leq \WAReg(T)$, and (ii) there is a $\poly(\log T)$ factor in the definition of strong adaptivity. } but not for convex functions.
 Thus, \citet{Adaptive:ICML:15} developed a new meta-algorithm that satisfies $\SAReg(T,\tau)=O( \sqrt{\tau} \log T )$ for convex functions, and thus is strongly adaptive.
 The algorithm is also efficient and the computational complexity per iteration is $O(\log T)$.
-Later, the strongly adaptive regret of convex functions was improved to $O( \sqrt{\tau \log T} )$ by \citet{Improved:Strongly:Adaptive}.
+Later, the strongly adaptive regret of convex functions was improved to $O( \sqrt{\tau \log T} )$ by \citet{Improved:Strongly:Adaptive}, and the computational complexity remains $O(\log T)$ per iteration.
+All the previously mentioned algorithms for minimizing adaptive regret need to query the gradient of the loss function at least $O(\log t)$ times in the $t$-th iteration.
+In a recent study, \citet{Adaptive:One:Gradient} demonstrate that the number of gradient evaluations per iteration can be reduced to $1$ by introducing the surrogate loss.